dringtech/dockerfleeg/README.md

 Change to the root directory of the repository if you're not already there.
 You will need to ensure that your docker environment variables are set if needed.
-Under boot2docker, run the following
+Under _boot2docker_, run the following

     eval $(boot2docker shellinit)

-Then build the images with the following command.
+Then build the images with the following commands.

+    touch env
     docker-compose build

 It will help to have a fast broadband connection and a good book (or something